24kGoldn: Career

 In 2017, 24kGoldn released his first music video for his first song, titled "Trappers Anthem".
 In January 2019, he released the single, titled "Valentino", which received over 350 million plays on Spotify.
 He received his first record deal through producer D.A.
 Doman.
 24kGoldn got his big break through his "high-energy" single "Valentino".
 However, in 2020, the artist said that "those ['Valentino'] were recorded over a year ago and don't exactly reflect the person I have become since then".
 In November 2019, 24kGoldn released his debut extended play (EP), titled Dropped Outta College, and he signed a record deal with Records, LLC and Columbia Records.
 In 2020, 24kGoldn gained further attention with single, titled "City of Angels", which was officially released to US alternative radio on March 31; as well as he follow with an official remix of the song by English singer-songwriter Yungblud, released in May 2020.
 On May 20, 24kGoldn was featured on the remix of Olivia O'Brien's single "Josslyn".

 On August 11, 2020, he was included on XXL's 2020 Freshman Class, placing in the tenth position after receiving the most fan votes.
 Later that same month, 24kGoldn's July 2020 single, titled "Mood" (featuring Iann Dior), hit the charts.
 It went on to peak at number one on the US Billboard Hot 100.
 In October 2020, these four episodes of Halloween in Hell, a fictionalised musical horror podcast that Jones starred in, were released.
 The series also starred Iann Dior, Machine Gun Kelly, Dana Dentata, Phem and Tommy Lee.

 On March 26, 2021, he released his first studio album, titled El Dorado.
-The album features thirteen songs, which features guest appearances from Future, Iann Dior, Swae Lee and DaBaby.
+The album features thirteen songs, with guest appearances from Future, Iann Dior, Swae Lee and DaBaby.
+Lil Tecca and Travis Barker appear on deluxe edition tracks.

+On March 11, 2024, he announced an upcoming EP, Growing Pains, along with its cover artwork.
+It was released on March 15, 2024.

 Artistry

 24kGoldn's music spans a variety of genres, motivated by his want "never ... to be constricted by one genre".
 Regarding his style, he stated: "depending on what song you listen to, my music can be described different ways".
-He attributes his "maturity and development" to rapper Paypa Boy & 24Kay, who initially got him into recording music.
+He attributes his "maturity and development" to rapper Paypa Boy & 24Kay, and Reckless Rinoe who initially got him into recording music.